ambor1011/NeverEnoughData/index.md

 ## Research question 1

-The first question that we could ask to ourselves is through the year the preferences of poeple has changed and evolved.
+The first question that we could ask to ourselves is if through the years the preferences of poeple has changed and evolved.
 Does some beers are more/less liked in 2003 than 2015 ?

 To have an idea about this question, let's introduce 2 metrics that can show interresting result.